kuyg0002/cst8918-w24-lab12/README.md

   ![A screenshot of a computer Description automatically generated](./Screenshots/23.png)

 ## Step 4:

 - Created four secrets at the repository level

 ![A screenshot of a computer Description automatically generated](./Screenshots/4a.png)

 - Created Env.
 Var. secret.
   ![A screenshot of a computer Description automatically generated](./Screenshots/4b.png)

+## Screenshot of Github workflow checks

+- One check was not successful
+  ![A screenshot of a computer Description automatically generated](./Screenshots/pr-checks.png)

+![A screenshot of a computer Description automatically generated](./Screenshots/pr-tf-plan.png)